Hang gliding 2010

 The camera zippers are 18 inches long.
 The camera bracket, available from Simon Murphy, attaches with elasticated Velcro to the leading edge tube, which is inside the sail.
 The zipper allows the attachment point on the bracket to protrude below the sail undersurface.
 It also allows you to attach the bracket to the leading edge tube, which is otherwise inaccessible.

-See Kimmeridge Khmer Rouge for a handful of photos of poor quality taken at this once popular flying site.
+See Kimmeridge Khmer Rouge for more photos taken at this once popular flying site.

 Bell Hill, summer 2010